egodev2/egodev2/README.md

 ### Diego Martos - @egodev2 👋

 Hey, I'm Diego, a graduate student at Universidade Federal do ABC, and my research is focused in software engineering and the development/use of serious games.
-I love playing Final Fantasy XIV + The Legend of Zelda: Ocarina of Time :space_invader:, and mess around with video/sound edition.
+I love playing Final Fantasy XIV + The Legend of Zelda: Ocarina of Time :space_invader:.

 ## Quick facts

 - 🔭 I'm pursuing a master's degree at Universidade Federal do ABC.
-- :books: I’m currently learning about video/sound editing and model-driven development.
+- :books: I’m currently studying about model-driven development and working as programmer/lead programmer of Quizle as a lab project.
-- 👯 I’m looking to collaborate with other game creators.
+- 👯 I’m looking to collaborate with other game creators and working with the game development industry.
 - 🥅 2022 Goals: Stay healthy and learn more about tech-leadership of video game development.
 - ⚡ Fun fact: I love to play retro games competitively.
 - :bulb: What I value most in any project: organization/planning, transformation of activities in smaller and achievable tasks.